AUTUMN PEPPER RHODES

 • Brookie Mentor: TBD

-Since moving to Houston, Rice has become her home away from home.
-Pepper serves as Chief Engineer of the Rice Eclipse Rocketry Team, the university’s largest project-based engineering organization.
+Since moving to Houston, Pepper has found a second home at Rice.
+She serves as Chief Engineer of the Rice Eclipse Rocketry Team, the university’s largest project-based engineering organization.
 In this role, she oversees the Avionics, Aerodynamics, and Propulsion divisions, provides technical guidance, and fosters engineering growth across the team.
 She is also the Co-President of the Rice University American Society of Mechanical Engineers (ASME) Student Section, where she mentors underclassmen and coordinates outreach, social, and professional development events.

-In the Preston Innovation Laboratory, Pepper conducts undergraduate research on oscillating heat pipes, an emerging passive thermal management technology.
-Her work focuses on leveraging saturation-pressure-driven flow to create compliant and flexible heat pipes suitable for high-power, low-volume applications, contributing to advancements in compact thermal solutions.
+In the Preston Innovation Laboratory, Pepper conducts undergraduate research on oscillating heat pipes, which are an emerging passive thermal management technology.
+Her work focuses on leveraging saturation pressure-driven flow to create compliant and flexible heat pipes suitable for high-power, low-volume applications, contributing to advancements in compact thermal solutions.

 Pepper is deeply honored to join the Brooke Owens Fellowship and looks forward to contributing to and learning from this extraordinary community.